Packaging and recycling

 The future of packaging

-When it comes to packaging innovations that protect the health of the planet and people, we’re partnering with innovative brands like Soma and visionaries like Virgil Abloh to create forward-thinking yet practical designs for the future.
+When it comes to packaging innovations that benefit the environment and in turn, the people, good is never good enough.
+As we work to reimagine the packaging landscape, our efforts are in vain if these innovations aren’t accessible to or practical for people everywhere.
+That’s why we’re partnering with innovative brands like Soma to create forward-thinking yet practical designs for the future.

 Soma